troythewolfe/nNest/README.md

 ##Build-time vs Run-time
 Config.py files control build time behavior, and Controller.py files control run time.

+##Dependency architecture
+There are two, complimentary dependency architectures in nNest.
+The first is a standard server side include schema.
+This will let you add includes (defined within a json file) to the global bundles and the page bundles.

+Any dependencies beyond these

 ##TODO
 ###Cache
 * use filecomp to check if the gen css/js files are different, and if so, add timestamp to break cache ((http://docs.python.org/library/filecmp.html)